ktrinkle/geek_off_angular/README.md

 | sportstype.ttf | http://tpirepguide.com/qwizx/tpirfonts/sportstype.zip | Round 3 scores | Rename the file from "Sports Type Full.ttf"
 | fast-money-three.ttf | https://fontstruct.com/fontstructions/show/1181116/fast_money_three | Round 2 board | |

+## Database creation

+Standard EF migration processes are followed.
+To create the database locally from a blank server, run `dotnet ef database update 0` for the initial creation.
+Then run `dotnet ef database update` to get the most current version.

+The dotnet CLI tools must be installed for this, and a dotnet restore must be done to ensure all packages are downloaded before migration.

 # Running the API